Minnesota Mesothelioma Treatment

 Cancer treatment options available in Minnesota for mesothelioma include:

-• Surgery: Depending on their type and stage of mesothelioma, patients may be able to undergo surgery to remove tumors and increase their life expectancy.
+• Surgery: Depending on their type and stage of mesothelioma, patients may qualify for surgery to remove tumors and potentially increase their life expectancy.

 • Chemotherapy: Cancer-fighting chemotherapy drugs can be used as a primary treatment for mesothelioma or in combination with surgery or radiation therapy.